jfrog/project-examples/openshift-examples/springboot/README.md

 2) The BuildConfig.yaml  is using https://github.com/redhat-helloworld-msa/ola as an example for the Spring Boot application to be deployed to OpenShift.
 This will need to be replaced with the git repo of your spring boot application.

 3) The BuildConfig.yaml relies on s2i builder that is used to build the spring boot application.
 There are many s2i java builder images that might be suitable for your project.
 You can also create your own s2i image.
-This example docker.io/jorgemoralespou/s2i-java:latest as it can be used for both maven and gradle builds.
+This example uses docker.io/jorgemoralespou/s2i-java:latest as it can be used for both maven and gradle builds.

 4) Please replace <RT_DOCKER_REPO> with artifactory docker repo